From national landmarks to Grade II listed buildings; construction projects abroad help restore old structures and bring them back to life.

 If you would like to volunteer on a construction conservation project abroad as part of your gap year check out our product listings and get in contact with a company who can help you.

-A unique opportunity to contribute to the protection and conservation of the African elephant and endangered Black Rhino.
-Get hands-on experience with these amazing animals.
+A unique opportunity to contribute to the protection of the African elephant and endangered Black Rhino.
+Interact closely with these amazing animals and learn about their conservation.

 This ground-breaking program empowers and educates adolescent girls aged between 11 - 18 who may miss out on basic education, suffer abuse or who are forced into marriage or early pregnancy.